The Bankrate promise

 Travel insurance can be a great cardholder perk, but it probably won’t be the main factor you’re considering when picking out a new credit card.
 While it’s a nice extra for frequent travelers, you’ll want to look for a credit card that offers great rewards and redemptions, a good sign-up bonus, a low APR, low or no fees and other benefits you can use regularly.
 A card that rewards you for your regular spending may be more valuable in the long run than one that comes with a limited amount of insurance coverage for the occasional trip.

 Consider the value of the coverage for your travels

 Confirm coverage limits and exclusions

 There is no worse feeling than thinking you have insurance coverage, only to find you’re going to need to pay more out of pocket than you realized when something does go wrong.
 Double-check the fine print for the travel insurance coverage before relying on a credit card’s insurance perks.
 You’ll likely come across some potential exclusions.

 Do you still need separate travel insurance?

-Whether or not you need to purchase a travel insurance policy separate from what your credit card offers will depend on how much coverage you already have and what your risk tolerance is.
+Should you purchase travel insurance in addition to your credit card offers?
+That depends. on how much coverage you already have and what your risk tolerance is.
 Some premium credit cards offer robust travel coverage that includes things like emergency evacuations, whereas others offer basic coverage like roadside assistance.